gaois/documental/docs/software/documental/developers.en.md

 npm run dev
 ```

-Running the application in development mode gives you hot module reloading (changes you make in the editor are reflected in the browser immediately on save) and detailed info and error messages in the console.
-Prior to deploying the application to a server environment you will need to build the application in production mode.
+Running the application in development mode gives you hot module reloading (changes you make in the editor are reflected in the browser immediately on save), detailed info and error messages in the console.
+Prior to deploying the application to a server environment, you will need to build the application in production mode.
 This is discussed in the [deployment](../deployment) section.

 ## Project structure